Automatically discover devices on your network and add them under your network management.

 Import or Add Custom Devices

-Entuity further allows you to import devices from device files.
+Entuity software further allows you to import devices from device files.
 These can be imported in the SNMP v1, v2c and v3 formats.
-Or you can add a custom device type that represents a device ENA is not managing, but you want to be represented within ENA.
+Or you can add a custom device type that represents a device Entuity is not managing, but you want to be represented within Entuity.
 The flexibility available across our solution starts with helping you discover every device and stay up-to-date across your network.